 |Stories of Inclusive Technology||These videos from Colorado State University address the growing need to make electronic content inclusive and usable for all users, including students who use assistive technology, students without disabilities who prefer to access content in alternative ways (like text-to-speech or an audio recording), and instructors who discover that inclusively designed documents are more useful, and easier to build and update.
 In each video, speakers tell their stories of inclusion and exclusion, helping viewers understand their specific challenges.
 Students and faculty recount their experiences living with disabilities, using assistive technology, and building inclusive design solutions.||View Stories of Inclusive Technology Playlist|

 This session will cover techniques for testing websites for accessibility.
 Topics include:

 This session will cover the process of creating accessible documents in Microsoft Word.
 Topics include:

-Note: Although MS Word 2016 is used for demonstration in this session, the concepts can be applied to any version of Word.
+Note: Although Office 365 Win/Mac is used in this session, the concepts can be applied to any version of Word.